IBM/cp4waiops-connectors-java-template/README.md

 `src/main/liberty/config/server.xml` file.
 Be aware that values set there will not be used in the docker container!

-Execute `make test` from the `open-liberty` folder to run the tests.
+Execute `make test` in the root directory to run the tests.

+Execute `make docker-build` in the root directory to build your image.
+MModify the `Makfile` to set the environment variables.

 ### Setting `bootstrap.properties` values